 If you are found using other sources to learn or share any information about the trial before it ends, you will likely be dismissed.

-The trial hours are accessible for those who work long hours.
-The jurors are expected to report at the courthouse at 8:30 am, and the trials start at 9 am.
 Some jurors said that they got generous lunch breaks, around two hours.
-In addition, they also took more minor cracks when the judge needed to talk to the lawyers.
-They went home at around 4 pm every afternoon.
+They also took more minor breaks when the judge needed to talk to the lawyers.
+They went home at around 4 p.m. every afternoon.

 Concern: “I’m worried about getting targeted by bad people.”